Introducing Nuts to a Baby – How & When to Give

-How to Include Nuts In Your Baby’s Diet
+Smart Ways to Include Nuts in a Baby’s Diet

 One of the easiest ways to include nuts in the diet of your little one is by making use of nuts powder for babies.
 This powder can be introduced in various baby food preparations in multiple ways, such as:

-- Mixing the powder with the dough used to make parathas
+- Mixing the powder with the dough used to make parantha.

 - Mixing a little proportion of the powder with milk to increase its nutritional value substantially.

 The benefits of nuts are quite extensive and the flavour that they bring by their inclusion in certain dishes is quite remarkable.
-By maintaining a level of precaution and introducing nuts only after your baby is comfortable for them, you can make sure they are safe for him and, consequently, widen his preferred food choices.
+By maintaining a level of precaution and introducing nuts only after your baby is ready to eat them, you can make sure they are safe for him and, consequently, widen his preferred food choices.